The Challenge: How do we design a safe return to campus in the midst of a global pandemic?

 An Ideas Lab is a process for developing creative, collaborative solutions to complex problems.
-InCHIP is partnering with UConn leadership to solicit ideas from students and postdocs through this Ideas Lab that can guide UConn’s response to the pandemic.
+InCHIP is partnering with UConn leadership to solicit ideas from faculty and staff through this Ideas Lab that can guide UConn’s response to the pandemic.

 Who should participate?

 You!
-If you are a UConn student (undergraduate or graduate) or postdoctoral fellow, we’d love to have you join us.
-The Ideas Lab is open to all disciplines and campuses and to incoming students as well as those who graduated this May.
+If you are a UConn faculty member or staff, we’d love to have you join us.
+The Ideas Lab is open to all disciplines and campuses.
 If you have some ideas about how UConn can best respond to the pandemic and you like to work in a collaborative fashion with others interested in exploring similar topics, we encourage you to sign up.

 Yes!
 You can participate to whatever extent your schedule allows.
-Most of the participation is asynchronous although there will be some groups meetings if you decide to join a team.
+Most of the participation will be asynchronous although there will be some groups meetings if you decide to join a team.
 These meetings will be focused and action oriented.

 Why should I participate?

 You should participate if you’d like to part of the solution.
 This Ideas Lab provides an opportunity to offer your expertise, experience, and/or perspective to develop actionable ideas that can be implemented by UConn leadership.
-The Ideas Lab will also provide you with a chance to work closely with faculty members in various disciplines and the top three proposals will be recognized with a small monetary award.
+The top three proposals will be recognized with a small monetary award.

 How does the Ideas Lab work?

 - you sign up,

 - you meet others with similar questions, concerns, and ideas,